yamesjamess/p3-project-untitlted/README.md

 * The program is throwing an IndexError when the user selected an index that is out of bounds.
     * This bug has been fixed by checking the length of the list before accessing the index.

+* The program is allowing the user to select number beyond the rows that contains data in the remove item function
+    * This bug has been fixed by turning the data from the worksheet to a list then limits the user from selecting an option that is beyond the length of the list.

 ### Unfixed Bugs
 * There are no unfixed bugs that the developer is aware of.